-First thoughts around when can I take dividends from my company
+First thoughts around when can I take director dividends from my company

-As a UK contractor professional, how often can I pay dividends from my contracting company?
-If you consider when can you take dividends, the time when you make these payments depends on your finances and your planned income levels.
+As a UK contractor professional, how often and when can I take dividends from my contracting company?
+If you consider when can you take dividends, the time when you make these payments depends on your current finances.
+In addition, it also depends on your planned income levels.
 Therefore, let us now investigate how often can I take dividends from my company (UK) and what we should consider here.

-Before moving on, as a limited company contractor or business owner you should consider several aspects before pay a disbursement.
-These include:
+Before moving on, as a limited company contractor or business owner you should consider several aspects before pay a dividend disbursement.
+Besides, knowing how to pay yourself in dividends, these include:

 - When can you pay yourself dividends (this article)?

-When can I take dividends from my company?
+When can I take dividends as a UK contractor?

-The dividend declaration can be drawn up in a form called a dividend voucher.
+The dividend declaration can be drawn up in a form called a dividend voucher (UK).
 The date of this voucher is the date when the payment is taxable.
-You can also hold a directors’ meeting or board meeting and draw up some board meeting minutes that approve the disbursement.
+In addition, you can also hold a directors’ meeting or board meeting and draw up some board meeting minutes.
+These minutes will approve the disbursement.

 What to bear in mind when you take a disbursement